-It should be noted that the term face validity should be avoided when the rating is done by "expert" as content validity is more appropriate.
+It should be noted that the term face validity should be avoided when the rating is done by an “expert,” as content validity is more appropriate.

-However, the implications of items on tests with clear face validity is that they are more vulnerable to social desirability bias.
-Individuals may manipulate their response to deny or hide problems, or exaggerate behaviors to present a positive images of themselves.
+However, the implication of items on tests with clear face validity is that they are more vulnerable to social desirability bias.
+Individuals may manipulate their responses to deny or hide problems or exaggerate behaviors to present a positive image of themselves.

 It is possible for a test item to lack face validity but still have general validity and measure what it claims to measure.
 This is good because it reduces demand characteristics and makes it harder for respondents to manipulate their answers.

 For example, the test item “ I believe in the second coming of Christ ” would lack face validity as a measure of depression (as the purpose of the item is unclear).

 This item appeared on the first version of The Minnesota Multiphasic Personality Inventory (MMPI) and loaded on the depression scale.

 Because most of the original normative sample of the MMPI were good Christians, only a depressed Christian would think Christ is not coming back.
 Thus, for this particular religious sample, the item does have general validity but not face validity.